SerratedSharp/SerratedJQ/SerratedJQLibrary/SerratedJQ/readme.md

 await SerratedSharp.SerratedJQ.Plain.JQueryPlain.Ready();
 Console.WriteLine("JQuery Document Ready!");

 // Do something with JQuery.
-Assumes default template has element with id="out" JQueryPlain.Select("body").Append("<span>Appended</span>");```
+JQueryPlain.Select("body").Append("<span>Appended</span>");```
 ```

 ### Detailed Walkthru

 This walkthru results in a project to produce the client-side WASM module, which is then consumed by a separate ASP.NET MVC project.
-s

 Video: https://www.youtube.com/watch?v=h7c05KnybrQ

 - Create a Blank Solution.